bensturgis/tum-adlr-10/README.md

   - Plot for exploration efficiency
     - visualization methods
 - What are the next milestones?
 Are there any changes to the research hypothesis or problem statement from the pro-posal?
 (Ben)
+  - Compare to other approaches from paper (soft-actor critic)
+  - (Increase the model complexity)

 - Save weights for le every activearning iteration to plot bayesian prediction variance (Yufei)
 - Create training plots for every ative learning iteration (Ben)